ri-ca4/SkillsWizApp/README.md

 # SkillsWizApp
-A simple REACT application to aid in DBT therapy
+A REACT application to aid in DBT therapy